 Currently, I am hands-on with updating my website, CebuFinest.com, and has been doing it since 2009.
-It’s an event and entertainment blog about Cebu, and some of my out-of-town travels around the country.
-It’s just a plain hobby until such time, I was given an honor as Top 20 in 2010.
+It’s an event and entertainment blog about Cebu and some of my out-of-town travels around the country.
+It’s just a plain hobby until such time, I was given the honor as Top 20 in 2010.
 And in 2013, I received Best Events and Entertainment Blogger by an award-giving body, Best Cebu Blogs Awards.

 I never expected it to happen, but it did.
 And yet, I still consider blogging as a hobby.

 Cons and Pros of a Blogger

 There are some things I like and don’t like about doing this.
 And I will enumerate them to you (if you’re reading this now and you’re a blogger, I am not sure, though, if you’re experiencing the same):